When Zinedine Zidane became a superstar | Goal.com

 It took a bit of patience and encouragement, but the shy kid from Marseille eventually found the combination of ability and attitude required to become the most influential player in world football.
 The roots of that transformation can be traced back through France, along the Garonne River and to the Parc Lescure in Bordeaux.

-If you enjoyed this piece, why not order the next edition of MUNDIAL?
-You can also follow Mike Gibbons here, and see more of Peter O’Toole’s illustrations here.
+If you enjoyed this piece, why not follow Mike Gibbons here?
+And you see more of Peter O’Toole’s illustrations here.